 - Monitoring, evaluation, and reporting of progress.

-- Additional training, fieldwork requirements.
+- Additional training and/or fieldwork requirements.

-- Any authorship/collaboration or intellectual property issues.
+- Expectations around shared authorship/collaboration, patent, or intellectual property issues.

 - The establishment and membership of the dissertation committee.